artkonekt/address/docs/seeders.md

 ## The Countries Seeder

-> This feature was added in version `3.4.0`
+Besides using as a standard Laravel Seeder, the countries seeder can also be used as a standalone class to retrieve the countries of the world.

-Besides using as standard Laravel Seeder, the countries seeder can also be used as a standalone class to retrieve the countries of the world.
+> This standalone usage feature of the countries seeder was added in version `3.4.0`

 ### Get All Countries